Dave Tough (music producer): 2002–14:Teaching Career

-Tough has also served as a music business, recording, producing and songwriting professor since 2002.
+Tough has served as a music business, recording, producing and songwriting professor since 2002.
 He was on the list of "15 Outstanding Professors Every Audio Enthusiast Should Know at #11.
-Tough first began teaching music technology at a number of institutions in California, including UCLA.
-He was an assistant professor in music technology and business at California State Polytechnic University, Pomona from August 2002 to August 2004.
+He first began teaching music technology at a number of institutions in California, including UCLA.
+He was an assistant professor in music technology and business at California State Polytechnic University, Pomona west of Fontana from August 2002 to August 2004.

 Tough accepted a job offer in January 2005 to teach at Belmont University in Nashville.
-From August 2005 to August 2006 he was teaching music technology at the University of North Alabama, before beginning to work exclusively at Belmont's Mike Curb College full-time.
+From August 2005 to August 2006 he was teaching music technology at the University of North Alabama in Florence west of Huntsville, before beginning to work exclusively at Belmont's Mike Curb College full-time.

 He was on the executive committee of the Audio Engineering Society in Nashville from 2005 to 2007.

 2005–11: Gravity Always Wins, compilations

 His second solo album, Gravity Always Wins, was self-released in 2005.
 The album was recorded in 2004 at Steve Vai's Mothership Studios, with a focus on the sounds of 1980s new wave and art rock.
-Los Angeles producer and keyboardist Steven Leavitt co-produced the album along with Tough, and also arranged the strings.
-Other contributing musicians included guitarist Neil Citron (Steve Vai, Johnny Hiland), drummer Mitch Marine, and Jim Demain (Josh Rouse, Keith Urban).
-Indie-Music.com called the album "down-to-earth," and in a positive review stated "Tough's music doesn't sound too much like the stuff you hear all the time on the radio these days.
+Los Angeles producer and keyboardist Steven Leavitt co-produced the album along with Tough, and arranged the strings.
+Other contributing musicians included guitarist Neil Citron (Steve Vai, Johnny Hiland), drummer Mitch Marine (has played with Smash Mouth, Jack Ingram, and Dwight Yoakam) as well as recording engineer and musician Jim Demain (Josh Rouse, Keith Urban).
+Indie-Music.com called the album "down-to-earth," and in a positive review said, "Tough's music doesn't sound too much like the stuff you hear all the time on the radio these days.
 Instead, tracks such as 'Photograph' and 'Never Gonna Change' borrow chunks of inspiration from 80s New Wave guitar rock.
 It's not all rock & roll from beginning to end, however, as this CD's title track utilizes a classical arrangement."

-After Gravity Always Wins, Tough went on to release a number of digital compilations on iTunes, including the 2006–2007 Songs CD released in March 2008.
-He won the country category in the 2009 John Lennon Songwriting Contest for the song he co-wrote titled "Beatles Without John".
+After Gravity Always Wins, Tough released many digital compilations on iTunes, including a 2006–2007 Songs CD in March 2008.
+He won the country category in the 2009 John Lennon Songwriting Contest for a song he co-wrote titled "Beatles Without John".
 He released his album Dave Tough – 2008–2010 in 2011.
-In the 2011 International Songwriting Competition, he was a finalist with the song "Nothing Sweet About Alabama," and a semi-finalist with the song "Six Billion Lonely People," both of which he co-wrote.
+In the 2011 International Songwriting Competition, he was a finalist with the song "Nothing Sweet About Alabama," and a semi-finalist with the song "Six Billion Lonely People."
+He co-wrote both songs.